Andrea Lopez-Villafaña is an award-winning bilingual and biliterate multimedia journalist.

 As a child of immigrant parents, she found that her parents didn’t speak out against injustice in their workplace because they feared deportation.
 This has been her greatest inspiration behind pursuing a career that is a voice for the voiceless.

-She is currently an editor, bilingual reporter, and social media manager for San Diego’s only bilingual newspaper, La Prensa San Diego.
+She is currently an editor, bilingual reporter, and social media manager for San Diego’s bilingual newspaper, La Prensa San Diego.
 She covers local news, events and writes weekly profiles of Latinos in San Diego who are role models for younger generations.

 She completed an investigative internship with inewsource, a non-profit investigative news organization, where she wrote an accountability story.